liferay/liferay-docs/develop/tutorials/articles/04-business-logic-and-data-access/02-service-builder-persistence/03-understanding-service-context.markdown

 ## Creating and Populating a Service Context in JavaScript

-Liferay's API can be invoked in languages other than Java, such as Beanshell, Groovy, JavaScript, Python, and Ruby.
+Liferay's API can be invoked in languages other than Java, such as Beanshell, Groovy, JavaScript, Python, Ruby, SOAP, and JSON.
 Some methods of Liferay's API require or allow a `ServiceContext` parameter.
 If you're invoking such a method via Liferay's JSON web services, you might want to create and populate a `ServiceContext` object in JavaScript.
 Creating a `ServiceContext` object in JavaScript is no different from creating any other object in JavaScript.